Multiple Sclerosis (MS) – Diagnosis, Symptoms, and Treatment

 What is Multiple Sclerosis (MS)?

 Multiple sclerosis (MS) is a disorder characterized by neurologic deficits scattered in space and time.
 It is an autoimmune disease in which the body attacks normal nerve tissue in the brain and spinal cord.
-These brain and spinal cord lesions can produce debilitating symptoms that can resemble stroke – such as loss of vision and paralysis.
+These brain and spinal cord lesions can produce debilitating symptoms that resemble a stroke – such as loss of vision and paralysis.
 Symptoms tend to occur in flares that relapse and remit.

 What Causes Multiple Sclerosis (MS)?